What Condition Is Not An Indication For A Loop Diuretic And Why You Should Know It Now

 1. Mechanism of Action

 Loop diuretics block the sodium‑potassium‑chloride cotransporter in the thick ascending limb of the loop of Henle.
-Even so, the result?
+The result?
 By preventing reabsorption, they cause a flood of sodium and water into the urine.
 A rapid drop in intravascular volume.

 2. Typical Indications